 Below are questions often asked about members of The Church of Jesus Christ of Latter-day Saints.
 If you have more questions, we’d love to set up a missionary visit.

 Yes!
 Definitely.
-After all, “Mormon” is just a nickname.
-We’re members of The Church of Jesus Christ of Latter-day Saints.
-Accordingly, we believe Jesus Christ is the Son of God, the Savior of the World, and He loves us all more than we can imagine.
-Does that mean we have exactly the same beliefs as every other Christian church?
+As members of The Church of Jesus Christ of Latter-day Saints, we believe Jesus Christ is the Son of God and the Savior of the World.
+He loves us all more than we can imagine.
+Does that mean we have exactly the same beliefs as other Christian churches?
 No. But we definitely consider ourselves devoted followers of Jesus Christ.

 Yes.
 Jesus is the foundation of our faith.
-In fact, we prefer to call our Church by its full name, The Church of Jesus Christ of Latter-day Saints.
+In fact, the full name of our Church is The Church of Jesus Christ of Latter-day Saints.
 The Bible and the Book of Mormon both testify of Jesus Christ, and we cherish both.

-The Book of Mormon says, “And we talk of Christ, we rejoice in Christ, we preach of Christ, we prophesy of Christ, and we write according to our prophecies, that our children may know to what source they may look for a remission of their sins” (2 Nephi 25:26).
+This verse from the Book of Mormon reflects our beliefs in Christ: “And we talk of Christ, we rejoice in Christ, we preach of Christ, we prophesy of Christ, and we write according to our prophecies, that our children may know to what source they may look for a remission of their sins” (2 Nephi 25:26).

 The term “Mormons” is a nickname that comes from a book of scripture unique to our Church called the Book of Mormon.
 We didn’t come up with the nickname, but lots of people use it to describe the Church and its members.
 In the past, we’ve embraced the term and even used it ourselves, but recently we have asked people to call the Church by its full name: The Church of Jesus Christ of Latter-day Saints.
 This re-emphasis of the Church’s name helps us follow the Lord’s command given to the prophet Joseph Smith: “For thus shall my church be called in the last days, even The Church of Jesus Christ of Latter-day Saints” (Doctrine and Covenants 115:4).
 It also helps everyone know that Jesus is the core of our religion and beliefs.

 “Latter-day Saints” is a good way to refer to your friends who are members of the Church.